ArunAmballa/Plant_Disease_Detection-Transfer_Learning/README.md

  - Use transfer learning algorithms to predict disease.

 # Modules used for the project:

  1. Keras
  2. Tensorflow
  3. OpenCv
  4. Matplotlib
  5. Image library (PIL)
  6. Tkinter

+# Instructions to run .ipynb file.

+ - GPU is required to run PlantDise.ipynb.
+ - Make sure all the modules specified above should be installed using pip.

 # Our work:

  - We carried out the work in four different cases(i.e., building four different models and picking the efficient model for predicting)